sochieese/sochieese/README.md

 ## Currently working on
-youtbe video downloader with subtitles , etc.
+youtube video downloader with subtitles , etc.